 What's up with the game packages?
 How is this game funded?

 Game Packages used to be called “Pledges”.
 The game is crowdfunded by players buying game packages, additional ships, equipment, and a variety of Star Citizen/Squadron 42 “swag”.
-The game is currently up to $107 million in funding and over 1.1 million players and those numbers grow by the minute.
+The game is currently at over $300 million in funding and over 2.7 million players and those numbers grow by the minute.

 Here's are the steps to get started:

 - Choose from one of these two game packages.
 The $45 Aurora LN.
-It’s a basic ship but that’s all you need to start.
-If you want a smaller but more aggressive looking ship, the Mustang Alpha game package can be had for $45.
+It's a basic ship but that's all you need to start.
+If you want a smaller but more aggressive looking ship, the mustang Alpha game package can be had for $45.
 You are, of course, not locked into either of these ships and can choose to purchase a more expensive game package but please read on before you do that.
+You can also upgrade your starter ship to a more expensive ship in the future.

 “Some of these ships cost hundreds of dollars!”